 If you can’t see the video below, try turning off ad-block for my website and then refresh the page.

-I love how adorable this totoro is and the video also includes written instructions in captions so that you can get used to crochet abbreviations that are commonly used in patterns.
+I love how adorable this mini cactus is and the video also includes written instructions in captions so that you can get used to crochet abbreviations that are commonly used in patterns.

 3. Baby octopus

 These adorable baby octopi are super cute and insanely easy.
 If you can make a ball, you can make these octopi!
 Jade at Sweet Softies includes detailed step by step instructions to make the bottom part of these little sea critters, so it’s an extremely beginner friendly pattern (there’s even a video!)

 The best part is that you can make them in rainbow colors or even make them in white to transform them into “Octo-Ghosts”!